“Coca is to cocaine what potatoes are to vodka”

 — Wade Davis

-Want to hear another episode that untangles the curse and blessing of coca?
-Listen to this one with ethnobotanist Dr. Mark Plotkin, in which we learned about the 8,000-year history of the coca leaf, the varieties of coca and their uses, coca-leaf bonding among the Kogis of Northern Colombia, surviving altitude sickness in the Andes, the adventures of Richard Evans Schultes, ayahuasca and shamanic knowledge, the biocultural conservation of the rainforest, and much more.
+Want to hear another episode that untangles the curse from the blessing of coca?
+Listen to this one with ethnobotanist Dr. Mark Plotkin about the 8,000-year history of the coca leaf, the varieties of coca and their uses, coca-leaf bonding among the Kogis of Northern Colombia, surviving altitude sickness in the Andes, the adventures of Richard Evans Schultes, ayahuasca and shamanic knowledge, the biocultural conservation of the rainforest, and much more.

 Comment Rules: Remember what Fonzie was like?
 Cool.
 That's how we're gonna be — cool.
 Critical is fine, but if you're rude, we'll delete your stuff.
 Please do not put your URL in the comment text and please use your PERSONAL name or initials and not your business name, as the latter comes off like spam.
 Have fun and thanks for adding to the conversation!
 (Thanks to Brian Oberkirch for the inspiration.)